-So you've created a case study that beautifully demonstrates how your product or service helped solve a problem that your customer was having.
+So you want to know how your case study ca created a case study that beautifully demonstrates how your product or service helped solve a problem that your customer was having.

-Instead of hiding it away never to see the light of day again, it's time to put those words to work.
+Instead of hiding it away never to see the light of day again, it's time to brush off those cobwebs and put it to work.

-Let's get started!
+Let's dive in.